 We offer an additional optional stakeholder group—Banking and Finance—which you can add to either the 6 or 8-team version of the game.

-You can also use this Online Worksheet to assign your participants roles ahead of time, provide their briefing sheets (which are the same as those linked above), and also provide virtual backgrounds for video conferencing.
-We recommend copy and pasting the contents of this sheet to your own version so that you can edit and share with your participants, and deleting non-applicable columns based on which version of the game you are running.
+You can also use this Online Worksheet to assign your participants roles ahead of time, provide their briefing sheets (which are the same as those linked above), and also provide breakout room instructions and virtual backgrounds for video conferencing.
+This link prompts you to create a copy of the Google Sheets so that you can edit and share with your participants.
+You will need to sign in with Google Drive or create a Google account to do so.

 Quick download of all materials – includes presentation slides, the facilitator guide, the one page guide to the control panel, briefing materials, name tag templates, and table labels.